mindspore-lab/mindcv/examples/finetune/README.md

-This folder contains scripts for fine-tuning on your own custom dataset, do refer to [tutorials](https://mindspore-lab.github.io/mindcv/how_to_guides/finetune_with_a_custom_dataset/) for details.
+This folder contains scripts for fine-tuning on your own custom dataset with a pretrained model offered by MindCV, do refer to [tutorials](https://mindspore-lab.github.io/mindcv/how_to_guides/finetune_with_a_custom_dataset/) for details.

 ### split_files.py
 ```shell